Last reviewed May 2026 by Julia Thompson, Corporate Client Service Specialist

 Canada offers international entrepreneurs a Federal/provincial choice, NAFTA/CUSMA-driven entry point.
 The Canadian Inc. (Canadian corporation) is the dominant corporate form for SMEs, holdings, and trading entities — and we hold a stock of pre-formed, never-traded Inc.s ready for immediate ownership transfer through the Corporations Canada / provincial registries (CRA / provincial).

 ShelfCompanies24 has been arranging company formation and the transfer of pre-registered Canadian entities since 1995.
-We work with a network of Canadian corporate-service providers, accountants, and banks to deliver a single-invoice, start-to-finish service — whether you need your Canada company ready in 48 hours or a brand-new one built from scratch in 5 days.
+We work with a network of Canadian corporate-service providers, accountants, and banks to deliver a consolidated service, start-to-finish service — whether you need your Canada company ready in 48 hours or a brand-new one built from scratch in 5 days.

 Why Canada for Your Business